ralphsmits/ralphsmits/README.md

 - 👋 Hi, I’m @ralphsmits
-- 👀 I’m interested in women
+- 👀 I’m interested in Media Design
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Communication & Multimedia Design
-- 💞️ I’m looking to collaborate on eating meatball sub
-- 📫 How to reach me idk

 <!---
 ralphsmits/ralphsmits is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.